TuringGpt/Dashboard_Clone/envs/wiki_confluence/tools/interface_1/policy.md

 - Content Contributor

 1. Obtain target_entity_type (required: 'page' or 'space'), target_entity_id (required), requested_by_user_id (required), steps (required: list of JSON objects defining order and assigned users/groups), and reason (optional).
+2. Use get_user to retrieve the user record.
+3. Validate the entity that requires approval using the appropriate tool.
+E.g. for spaces, use get_space and for pages use get_page.
+4. Validate the user has the required privilege to request approval.
+Use get_permissions to get user privilege for the given entity.
-2. Call create_approval_request to register the workflow and steps.
+5. Call create_approval_request to register the workflow and steps.
-3. Call send_notification to immediately alert the first assigned approver.
+6. Then call send_notification to immediately alert the first assigned approver.
+For space and page related approvals, send to space admin and page owner respectively.
-4. Create an audit entry with create_new_audit_trail.
+7. Create an audit entry with record_audit_log.

 **Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**